JakeWharton/jakewharton.com/_posts/2020-02-19-removing-google-as-a-single-point-of-failure.md

 So far I'm pretty happy with this setup for backing up my Google Drive and Photos content.
 The apps for Drive and Photos are best-in-class and so I prefer to keep using them as the source of truth as long as possible.
 It's nice to know that NextCloud could step in here if needed, but hopefully it never comes to that.

-GMail backups remain a problem to be solved.
+Gmail backups remain a problem to be solved.
 It's also a _huge_ problem that I cannot take control of my email address if it were needed.
-The GMail webapp and mobile app also haven't seen innovation in a decade and increasingly feel like legacy software.
+The Gmail webapp and mobile app also haven't seen innovation in a decade and increasingly feel like legacy software.
 The thought of migrating my email is daunting, but it feels like it's looming.

 I continue to beleive that trusting Google with your data is a safe bet, but it is not a sufficient backup strategy by itself.
 Take control of your data.